-To recover from a flood there are huge mitigation efforts to be made from water removal to home repairs, and that doesn’t even address the emotional cost of your loss.
+To recover from a flood, huge mitigation efforts must be made, from water removal to home repairs, and that doesn’t even address the emotional cost of your loss.

 After ensuring the safety of yourself and your family, there can be a long lag time between that and repairs.

 Focusing on the following steps can help you move forward, even when it feels like you’re sitting still.

 You’ll need to bail the water out of your home as soon as possible, but before you make any attempt at that you need to secure the property.

 That standing water can carry an electrical current that will shock you or even cause a fire.

 To turn off electricity to the property, locate your circuit panel and shut off all power circuits.